PM Modi chairs UNSC debate; Calls for cooperation to combat maritime threats posed by non-state actors | Law-Order

 The second principle, he said, was that the settlement of maritime disputes should be peaceful and on the basis of international law.

-His remarks assume significance amidst China's maritime territorial dispute with countries in the Indo-Pacific region on the South China Sea and the East China Sea.
+His remarks assume significance amidst China's maritime territorial disputes with countries in the Indo-Pacific region in the South China Sea and the East China Sea.
+China claims sovereignty over all of the South China Sea.
+Vietnam, Malaysia, the Philippines, Brunei and Taiwan have counterclaims.

 ''This is very important for mutual trust and confidence.
 This is the only way we can ensure global peace and stability,'' he asserted.